Longxing Temple: Mani Hall

 The Mani Hall (摩尼殿 (摩尼殿, Móní Diàn)) is the third hall along the axis of Longxing Temple and is regarded as the most important one of all the halls in Longxing Temple.
 The hall was constructed in the 4th year of the Huangyou Period of the Song dynasty (AD 1052).
 It was one of the most intact building from the Song dynasty in China. and was restored several times in history, among which the restoration in 1977–1980 was the most thorough one.

 The hall was built on a 1.2 m high brick and stone platform.
 The dimension is seven Jians by seven (33.29m by 27.12m), covering over 1400 m2.
 The East Asian hip-and-gable roof style was used here with two levels of eaves.
 The floor plan appeared to be almost a regular square but was added with one Baosha (抱厦 (抱廈), a smaller and loer structure protruding from the main building) on each of the four sides.
 This combination of square layout, Baosha, and the roof style gave the building a unique exterior appearance, complicated and magnificent.
-Liang Sicheng, the respected Chinese architect, commented with a surprise when he first saw this hall in 1933: "Except for the coner towers of the Forbidden City, such layout can only be found in the paintings of the Song dynasty.
+Liang Sicheng, the respected Chinese architect, commented with a surprise when he first saw this hall in 1933: "Except for the corner towers of the Forbidden City, such layout can only be found in the paintings of the Song dynasty.
 The picturesque elegancy, the solemn and vigorous ancient style gave me an indescribable feeling.
 In particular, from the perspective of its form, the Mani Hall is overlaying and magnificent, which is indeed one of the finest pieces of architecture art.
 It broadens our horizon of ancient Chinese architecture."

 The structural system of Mani Hall was derived from Yingzao Fashi.
 The Dougongs drew particular attention from researchers with there large quantity and various styles.
 The complicated roof was supported by 127 Dougongs, which can be categorized into over 20 styles.
 For example, the Dougongs supporting the lower eaves are 1.2m in height, equivalent to 1/3 of the column height.
 Such dimensions Dougongs are typical Song style and can not be found in the Ming or Qing style buildings.